jesseDingley/mastermind/README.md

 # mastermind
-EISTI prepa second year first semester project. mastermind built with OCaml with UI
+EISTI prepa second year first semester project. mastermind built with OCaml with UI.
+Possibility to play or to challenge an AI bot.

 ## requiries
 - Make sure you have OCaml installed (on Linux: ```apt install ocaml```).
 See https://ocaml.org/docs/install.fr.html